Workplace Accidents

 LET US WORK FOR YOU

 Regardless of the particular circumstances surrounding your injury, it is prudent to seek advice and counsel from a qualified attorney.
 The statute of limitations for negligence claims is three years from the date of the incident.
 Therefore, time is of the essence.
-The attorneys at Campbell & Associates have years of experience helping injured workers recover the true costs of their personal injuries.
+The workplace accidents attorneys at Campbell & Associates have years of experience helping injured workers recover the true costs of their personal injuries.
 So, whether you are a construction worker, a factory worker or in some other type of career, we invite you to call us at 716-992-2222 for a free consultation.

 Our Dedication To Superior Client Service Has Earned Our Founding Lawyer Many Honors